 - Review near-miss reports and incident investigations.
 What caused or contributed to those events?

-- Check a vehicle owner’s manual.
-Review the operating instructions and watch for “Caution” labels and “Hazard” symbols.
+- Review vehicle owners’ manuals; watch for “Caution” labels and “Hazard” symbols.

 - Think about non-routine and high-risk driving circumstances.
 What dangers are there?